 Rather, treatment is individualized.
 This means that the presentation of a disease in each patient is considered unique, and the homeopath prescribes remedies after an intimate consultation with each patient.

-During the homeopathy consultation the homeopath considers more than just the symptoms of the disease.
+During the homeopathy consultation, the Homeopathy Doctor considers more than just the symptoms of the disease.
 He also considers the disposition and constitution of the patient.
 This means that the homeopath approaches treatment by weighing the physical, mental and emotional states of the patient as well as the symptoms of the disease.

 This approach leads to the prescription of a unique set of remedies for each patient.
 Therefore, two patients suffering from the same disease may receive two different sets of remedies from the same homeopath.
 Some of the proven homeopathic remedies for thyroid nodule are listed below-

 Iodum: Hypothyroidism accounts for 80% of all nodules, and this is caused by iodine deficiency.
 Including iodine rich foods such as shellfish, iodized salt, and seafood will help compensate the reduced iodine levels in the body and improve the production of thyroid.